-- Stratos 714 – This very light jet is scheduled for release in 2019 and is being positioned as a competitor of the Cirrus Vision Jet, since it will be the second single-engined private jet on the market.
+Stratos 714 – This very light jet was scheduled for release in 2019 and was positioned as a competitor of the Cirrus Vision Jet since it will be the second single-engined private jet on the market.
+Its release has been delayed owing to funding issues, but the hope is that it will go into production in the next couple of years.
 Stratos estimates the aircraft will have a 1,500-nautical-mile range and accommodate up to six passengers.
-The 714 will feature a Pratt & Whitney Canada JT15D-5 engine and is likely to cost around $2.5 million.
+The 714 will feature a Pratt & Whitney Canada JT15D-5 engine, and is likely to cost around £1.8 million.

-- Bombardier Learjet 45XR – This midsize private jet costs $13 million brand new (just slightly more than the Cessna Citation XLS+), with a lower price tag for second-hand versions.
+Bombardier Learjet 45XR – This mid-size private jet costs £9.5 million brand new (just slightly more than the Cessna Citation XLS+), with a lower price tag for second-hand versions.
 The Bombardier Learjet 45XR has a range of around 2,000 nautical miles and can seat eight passengers.

-No matter how affordable these private jets may sound, prices don’t include additional costs that affect private plane owners, such as inspections, insurance, hangar space, pilot expenses and interior customizations.
-You should also take into consideration fuel costs, which vary depending on flight time and aircraft type.
+No matter how affordable these private jets may sound, it’s important to remember prices don’t include additional costs that affect private plane owners, such as inspections, insurance, hangar space, pilot expenses and interior customisations.
+You should also take into consideration fuel costs, which vary depending on your private jet’s flight time and aircraft type.

-You can avoid most of these costs by opting for a private jet charter or private jet lease instead.
-Contact us for a personalized quote for the aircraft of your choice.
-We also offer empty leg flights at significant savings compared to regular private jet charters when a plane is flying empty back to base following a one-way booking.
-Keep an eye out for deals on our regularly-updated empty leg flights page.
+Of course, you can avoid most of these costs by opting for a private jet charter or private jet rental instead.
+Contact us at your local ACS office for a personalised quote on private jet charter costs for the aircraft of your choice.
+We also offer empty-leg flights at significant savings compared to regular private jet flights when a plane is flying empty back to base following a one-way booking.
+Keep an eye out for deals on our regularly updated empty leg flights page.